CompAndSave/hugo-decap-cas/content/posts/recycle-printer-ink-cartridges-5-best-places.md

 Join us in recycling – thank you for being an Earth-friendly citizen!

 Do you still have questions?
 Contact our support team for any assistance.
-Reach out to us at 1-833-465-6888, Monday to Friday, between 6 a.m. and 4 p.m.
+Contact us at 1-833-465-6888, Monday to Friday, between 6 a.m. and 4 p.m.
 PT.
 We're all about making sure your printing experience is smooth and enjoyable.
 Give us a call, and let's make your printing journey hassle-free together!

 ## FAQs